Grubb Family Iron Dynasty: Sixth generation

-The Cornwall era (1734–1800)
+Cornwall era (1734–1800)

 Cornwall, Pennsylvania, was the center of the early Grubb Family Iron Dynasty in the 18th century.
 It later served a similar role for the Coleman Family operations.

-The founding (1st generation, 1734–65)
+Founding (first generation, 1734–65)

 The Grubb family enterprises began when Peter Grubb, a stonemason by training, discovered at Cornwall, Pennsylvania between 1734 and 1737, what proved to be the largest domestic iron ore deposit east of Lake Superior.
 Grubb purchased 1,000 acres of iron-rich property and began manufacturing activities at the Cornwall Iron Furnace and Hopewell Forges in 1742.
 The business thrived at Cornwall, operating until 1765 under lease by a group of businessmen named Cury & Company, while Grubb removed to Wilmington, Delaware, where he lived out his life.

-The patriot years (2nd generation, 1765–89)
+Patriot years (second generation, 1765–89)

 Peter's sons Curtis Grubb and Peter Grubb, Jr. inherited the iron works after their father died in 1754, and took over operation in 1765.
 The ironmaster brothers were both Patriots of the American Revolution and Colonels of local militia; their iron works developed and supplied significant quantities of cannon and other munitions to the war effort.
 With the heavy demand for iron products and the accompanying inflation during the war, the brothers (and other ironmasters) realized handsome profits in the service of their new country.
 Curtis added the Union Forge to the holdings about 1782.
 They continued to operate the iron works, producing several hundred tons annually, Curtis at the Cornwall Furnace and Peter at the Hopewell Forges, until they died, Peter Jr. in 1786 and Curtis in 1789.
 Their residential mansions at both locations still stand today.